Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

-At the left boundary, $\kappa$ should be positive to get a decaying solution, so, e.g., electrons ($E > 0$) propagate either with spin-up downwards ($q_y < 0$), or with spin-down upwards $q_y > 0$.
+At the lower boundary, $\kappa$ should be positive to get a decaying solution, so, e.g., electrons ($E > 0$) propagate either with spin-up to the right ($k_x > 0$), or with spin-down to the left $k_x <0$.
 The pseudospin associated with these electrons is

-At the right boundary one needs $\kappa < 0$ and the propagation directions are reversed.
-The pseudospin is then
+independent of the valley.
+At the upper boundary one needs $\kappa < 0$ and the spins are reversed for the same directions.
+The pseudospin is then, again for $E>0$,

-In terms of the Pauli matrices for the pseudospin degree of freedom, $\vec\sigma$, and for the isospin one, $\vec{\tau}$, the Hamiltonian (\ref{eq:totalhamiltonian}) around the K and K' valleys can be expressed:
+The width of the edge state is given by $\lambda = 1/|\kappa|$, and is thus determined solely by the SO coupling strength.
+For a wide armchair ribbon we have then

+In our numerical calculations with $t_{\rm so} = 0.03 t$ we get a decay length ${\lambda_{\rm ac}} \approx 10 a$.
+This is in good agreement with the edge state width observed in Fig.~\ref{Fig:chargedensity} for the armchair case.